 \subsection{Model Selection and Generalization Bounds}

-When developing a machine learning approach for a given application, it is often helpful to leverage domain knowledge in constructing or choosing the right model for the task.
+When developing a machine learning approach for an application, it is often helpful to leverage domain knowledge in constructing or choosing the right model for the task.
 One might start by choosing from families like MLPs, CNNs, GNNs, PointNets, or Transformers and then decide on the appropriate way of featurizing inputs, possibly incorporating knowledge of data symmetries via hard-coded equivariances or data augmentations.
-Even just enumerating the possible models a practitioner would consider and choosing based on their expertise, the number is not tremendously large.
-Even if we are extremely generous and suppose that the practitioner is choosing from $100$ million models, we can consider the impractical algorithm of selecting between them via cross validation.
-While one might expect that such a procedure would overfit, in fact even finite hypothesis bounds show this is not the case.
-Using cross validation on a validation set of size $n=20000$ for a classification problem, plugging in a uniform prior $P(h)=1/|\mathcal{H}| = 10^{-8}$ to the finite hypothesis bound derived in \autoref{eq:pac-bayes}, we get that the gap between \emph{validation} and test error will be less than $3.4\%$ with probability greater than $99\%$.
+Even if we are extremely generous and suppose the practitioner is choosing from $100$ million models, we can consider the impractical algorithm of selecting one via cross validation.
+While one might expect that such a procedure would overfit, even finite hypothesis bounds show that it does not.
+Using cross validation on a validation set of size $20000$ for a classification problem, plugging in a uniform prior $P(h)=1/|\mathcal{H}| = 10^{-8}$ to the finite hypothesis bound in \Cref{subsec:pac}, we get that the gap between validation and test error will be less than $3.4\%$ with probability greater than $99\%$.
 Ultimately, we avoid overfitting because we only need a number of data points proportional to the log of the size of the hypothesis space.
 This reasoning can also be applied to theoretically resolve the empirical observation in \citet{recht2019imagenet} that we are not overfitting the test sets of popular benchmarks (more discussion in \cref{sec:discussion}).

-For an even more general class of models, one may consider the number of bits of prior knowledge needed to specify model architectures like MLPs, CNNs, or GNNs, as well as symmetry groups and any other required information.
-In each of these cases, the model architectures can in fact be expressed in few bits.
-A near state-of-the-art computer vision model can be expressed in only 280 characters \citep{trockman2022patches} of PyTorch.
-Similarly, important symmetry groups like translations, rotations, reflections, and other matrix groups can be expressed in only a few lines of code \citep{finzi2021practical} and can be used to encode equivariances or for augmentation.
+For a more general class of models, consider the number of bits needed to specify model architectures like MLPs, CNNs, or GNNs, as well as symmetries and any other required information.
+In each case, the architecture can be expressed in few bits.
+A near state-of-the-art computer vision model can be expressed in only 280 characters \citep{trockman2022patches} in PyTorch.
+Similarly, important symmetries like translations, rotations, and other matrix groups can be expressed in few lines of code \citep{finzi2021practical} and can be used to encode equivariances or for augmentation.
 Therefore, even in selecting from all possible models that can be expressed in that short amount of code, we can expect to generalize with only tens of thousands of data points.

 \begin{abox} In principle, automating model selection directly via cross validation provably generalizes well across millions of models with only thousands of data points. \end{abox}